gotar1/COVID-19-Dashboard/README.md

 to medical professionals getting used to the virus and may be developing new protocols on how to treat COVID-19 patients and the effectiveness of different medications and medical procedures currently in use.

-All states failed to level the infection curve despite all measures taken.
-Even states with mandated shutdown and strict mask and social distancing procedures failed to level their curve.
+All States failed to level the infection curve despite all measures taken.
+Even States with mandated shutdown and strict mask and social distancing procedures failed to level their curve.
 We may need to develope new procedures to deal with this virus and any similar future viral infections.